 The main types of MPD are:

-Myelofibrosis is a condition which affects the bone marrow.
-It is a rare condition that can affect people at any age, including children, but it's most common in people over 50.
+Myelofibrosis is a rare condition that affects the bone marrow.
+In MF, scar tissue builds up inside the bone marrow and blood cells aren’t made properly.
+It can affect people at any age, including children, but it's most common in people over 50.

-People with MF may have low levels of one or more types of blood cells because as the bone marrow becomes scarred (fibrosed) it is less able to make blood cells.
+People with MF may have low levels of one or more types of blood cells.
+If the bone marrow becomes scarred (fibrosed), it may make fewer blood cells.
 Some people have too few of some types of blood cells and too many of another type.

 Signs and symptoms of MF